Litetoken/litetokens.github.io/_posts/2018-01-20-how-to-create-a-litetokens-node.md

 This will bring up an editor to modify Nginx Site Configuration.
 Please adjust settings in these files to match desired output.
 In particular comment out 'etc var usr'.

-You may now start Litetokensd and payblockd then open a browser and begin utilizing the local instance of Litetokens.
+You may now start Litetokensd and Liteblockd then open a browser and begin utilizing the local instance of Litetokens.